wcm-io-devops/ansible-aem-dispatcher-flush/README.md

         aem_dispatcher_flush_noproxy: false

-Controls if the `--no-proxy` `curl` will be added for the flush targets.
+Controls if the `--noproxy` `curl` will be added for the flush targets.

         aem_dispatcher_flush_cq_action: Delete